NicoReplit/DUMDIDO-TODO-v.1.2/replit.md

 ## Recent Updates (November 2025)

 ### Half Moon Shape Overlay (November 13, 2025)
-Added a decorative half moon shape overlay:
+Added a decorative half moon shape overlay with completion animation:
 - **Position**: Fixed in the center of the screen
 - **Size**: 200x200 pixels (increased for better visibility)
 - **Color**: Black crescent with red accent